25 Travel Journals You Need for Your Next Adventure

-9. ban.do Hold That Thought Notebook Set ($14): This set of notebooks is to remind you that when you’re traveling, everything is roses and rainbows and there are no bad days.
+9. ban.do Hold That Thought Notebook Set ($12): This set of notebooks is to remind you that when you’re traveling, everything is roses and rainbows and it will all work out.

-10. Rifle Paper Bon Voyage Journal ($15): This travel-sized journal has a soft linen cover, an illustrated map of the world, and gorgeous pages printed with metallic lines and accents.
+10. Rifle Paper Wanderlust Journal ($15): This travel-sized journal has a soft linen cover with plenty of wanderlust-themed illustrations.

 11. Uncommon Goods Scratch Travel Journal ($25): The best part of this travel journal and planner is that it comes with scratch maps of every continent.
 Just scratch off the countries you’ve visited as a fun way to document your globetrotting.